Kim Kwang-lim

-Life
+Kim Kwang-lim (김광림; 21 September 1929 – 9 June 2024) was a South Korean early-modern poet.

+Biography

-Kim Kwang-lim was born on September 21, 1929 in Wonsan, Hamgyeongnam-do, Korea.
+Kim was born on 21 September 1929, in Wonsan, Kankyōnan Province, Korea, Empire of Japan.
 Kim graduated from Korea University with a degree in Korean literature and later served as a professor at Jangan College and as the President of the Society of Korean Poets.

+Kim died on 9 June 2024, at the age of 94.

 Work

 The early poems of Kim Kwang-lim, included in his poetry collection Sorrow of a Grafted Tree (Sangsimhaneun jeommok) published by Baekjasa in 1959, overflow with the raw pain and suffering endured as a result of the Korean War.
 After the armistice in 1953, Kim's poems evince a diminished attention to issues pertaining to the war or Korean society in general and a growing interest in describing phenomena, with a focus on visual imagery.